rubys/bootstrap/bylaws.md

 ### Section 4.1 - Powers; Voting

-The business and affairs of the JS Foundation shall be managed by its Board, which shall be, and shall possess all of the powers of, the “Governing Body” of the JS Foundation as a not-for-profit membership corporation under Delaware General Corporation Law.
-The Board may exercise all powers of the JS Foundation and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the Members.
+The business and affairs of the $FOUNDATION shall be managed by its Board, which shall be, and shall possess all of the powers of, the "Governing Body" of the $FOUNDATION as a not-for-profit membership corporation under Delaware General Corporation Law.
+The Board may exercise all powers of the $FOUNDATION and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the Members.

 ### Section 4.2 - Number of Directors